fulcrologic/fulcro/docs/vsom-next.md

 ## The Database

 Om Next has a suggested "default" client-side database format.
-Untangled adopts this as the *only* choice for the client-side database.
+Fulcro adopts this as the *only* choice for the client-side database.
 This has the following trade-offs:

 - It is possible to pre-write the code that pulls the data from the database for the UI.
 No need